stumathews/libmonad/README.md

 #### MatchTo and IfRight

-Match allows you, irrespective of which type of value it contains, to be transformed to always a left type or always the right type.
+MatchTo allows you, irrespective of which type of value it contains, to be transformed to always a left type or always the right type.
 You chose.

 The programmer defines what the transformation function that will do, depending on the version of the Match overload called, eg: